ibm-cloud-architecture/refarch-ml-ops/README.md

 For more infornation on conceptual view of ML Operationalization please check [Operationalizing AI](https://ibm.co/AI-Ops)

 ### Frameworks for Operationalizing Models<a class="anchor" id="ml-ops-cpd-intro">

 There are various frameworks and platforms available for ML Operationalization

 ![](images/VariousMlOpsFrameworks.png)

-IBM Cloud Pak For Data is platform to support ML Operationalization in a comprehensive way.
+**IBM Cloud Pak For Data** is also platform to support ML Operationalization in a comprehensive way.
 It is a platform to accelerate realization of business value from Machine Learning Models with an open, extensible data and AI platform that runs on any cloud.

 ![](images/CPDTotal.png)